sathishjobs/algorithmsinjs/README.md

 **What is Harmless Ransom Note Problem**
 ```
      function findRansonNote(text,mazine){
-        // Neeed to find text words inside the mazine or not
+        // Is it possible to contsruct the note from magazine based on what is text(param) contains.
      }

 ```
-## For more information see the harmlessransonnote branch
+## For more information see the harmlessransonnote.js